Surge protector circuit overload

 How do I know if my surge protector is overloaded?

-To fix an overloaded surge protector, unplug some devices to reduce the power draw.
-If the problem persists, the surge protector may need to be replaced.
+Try unplugging some devices from the surge protector to reduce the load.
+If the issue persists, the surge protector may need to be replaced.

 Connect with certified professionals in your area